Horace Tate

-Horace Tate (1922–2002) was an American educator, activist, scholar, and politician who spent most of his life and career working toward educational equity for Black Americans, particularly in the south.
+Horace Edward Tate (1922 – November 28, 2002) was an American educator, activist, scholar, and politician who spent most of his life and career working toward educational equity for Black Americans, particularly in the south.
+A Democrat, he served in the Georgia State Senate from 1975 to 1993.

 Early life and education

 Born in 1922, Tate learned the value of education early on from his mother, not just as a means of personal growth, but as a way to combat oppression.
 He quoted her as saying "If you become a man of thought and learning, may you never fail with your right hand to tear down what your left hand has built up through years of thought and study if you see it not to be founded on that which is [true]."
 Tate would go on to attend Fort Valley State University, graduating at the age of 20, with a degree in education.
 Later, he would become the first African-American to earn a PhD from the University of Kentucky.